gotouerina/Genesurvey_snakemake/README.md

     snakemake -s _.py -j number

-Warning:Don not run this script twice in same dictionary!!!
+Warning : Don not run this script twice in same dictionary !!!

 if genomescope2 you download is broken, try the online website to analysis